phischde/www-project-ai-maturity-assessment/DRAFT/content/20_ Applying_the_model/23_Data_Management_Worksheet.md

 ## Data Management Assessment Worksheet

-Below is a sample **Data Management domain assessment worksheet** for AIMA.
+Below is a sample **Data Management domain assessment worksheet**.
 It is organized by practice (Data Quality & Integrity, Data Governance & Accountability, Data Training) and grouped by maturity level.
 For each question, an assessor would mark **Yes or No** to indicate whether the organization currently fulfills that criterion.
 Achieving all “Yes” answers in Level 1 for a given practice indicates maturity Level 1 is attained; all Level 1 and Level 2 “Yes” indicates Level 2, and so on.
 (Partial “Yes” in the next level would be noted as a “+” as discussed.)

 #### Data Quality & Integrity – Ensuring AI data is accurate, reliable, and consistent.